simonjulianl/tp/docs/UserGuide.md

 1. Download the latest `gomedic.jar` from [here](https://github.com/AY2122S1-CS2103T-T15-1/tp/releases).

-1. Copy the file to the folder you want to use as the _home folder_ for your AddressBook.
+1. Copy the file to the folder you want to use as the _home folder_ for your GoMedic.

 1. Double-click the file to start the app.
 The GUI similar to the below should appear in a few seconds.
 Note how the app contains some sample data.<br>
    ![Ui](images/Ui.png)

    ![Ui-activity](images/Ui-activity.png)
 1. Type the command in the command box and press Enter to execute it. e.g. typing **`help`** and pressing Enter will open the help window.<br>